ofhas/Computer-Vision/Circle Hough transform/README.md

-In this project we'll implement the circle hough transform filter compared to the cv2 built in function.
+In this project we'll implement the circle hough transform compared to the cv2 built in function.

 I've used the following imge as a test subject:\
 ![alt text](https://github.com/ofhas/Computer-Vision/blob/master/Circle%20Hough%20transform/img1.JPG)